adi-259/Vityarthi_Project/Tic tac toe/README.md

 # Tic Tac Toe Game

-A simple two-player Tic Tac Toe game written in Python and designed as a CSE1021 project.
+A simple two-player Tic Tac Toe game written in Python as my project.

 ## How to run